-Dangerous substances include any substances used or present at work that could, if not properly controlled, cause harm to people as a result of a fire or explosion.
+2 Dangerous substances include any substances used or stored at the premises that could, if not properly controlled, cause harm to people as a result of a fire or explosion.
 They can be found in nearly all workplaces and include such items as solvents, paints, varnishes, flammable gases, such as liquid petroleum gas (LPG), dusts from machining and sanding operations and dusts from foodstuffs.